Interbotix/interbotix_ros_manipulators/interbotix_ros_xsarms/examples/interbotix_xsarm_dual/README.md

 ## Structure
 ![xsarm_dual_flowchart](images/xsarm_dual_flowchart.png)
 As shown above, the *interbotix_xsarm_dual* package builds on top of the *interbotix_xsarm_control* package.
 The number of instances that the *interbotix_xsarm_control* package is included in the 'xsarm_dual' launch file is equivalent to the number of robots being used.
-While the demo uses two robots, the flowchart above shows an example for three robots.
 See the other packages for descriptions of their nodes.

 ## Usage
 To get started, make sure that the U2D2s for both robots are not connected to your computer.
 Then connect the U2D2 that you'd like to be `robot_1` (as defined in the [demo python script](scripts/xsarm_dual.py)).
 Afterwards, connect the robot you'd like to be `robot_2`.
 The reason for this is that Linux assigns USB port names starting at 0 and going up.
 So the first U2D2 plugged in will be called `/dev/ttyUSB0` while the second U2D2 plugged in will be called `/dev/ttyUSB1`.
 If you're familiar with udev rules, you can create a unique symlink for each U2D2 by finding its serial id with the following command (make sure you do this with only one U2D2 plugged in at a time)